Safe Routes to School

 - Improving air quality by reducing vehicle emissions associated with school travel

 The City of Santa Monica created the Safe Routes to School program in response to growing community interest in bicycling and walking at schools, particularly in light of the impressive growth of the annual Bike It!
 Walk It!
-Days in October and May (begun in 2007 by the Samohi Solar Alliance).
+Days in October and May.
 Community priorities expressed in the Land Use and Circulation Element and the Bike Action Plan also call for investments in active transportation for youth and families.